j-catania/ngx-apple-signin/projects/apple-signin/README.md

 ------------

 ### <a name="gstart">Getting Started</a>
-1 - Download the library using npm `npm install --save ng8-apple-signin`
+1 - Download the library using npm `npm install ng8-apple-signin`

 2 - Declare the library in your main module
   ```typescript